NitinChandak/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe game made using pygame.

-This is an amazing small Tic Tac Toe game made using pygame and has single/double player game feature.
+This is a small Tic Tac Toe game made using pygame and has single/double player game feature.
 Fork and clone this repository.
 Install pygame on your local machine and run this game using the command on terminal **`$python3 main.py`**

 You can install pygame using **`$pip3 install pygame`**